malwaredetective/pyfiltrator/README.md

                         Specify a custom payload length when transmitting the file: {24,48,64,88} (Default: 24) -s, --ssl             Use HTTPS when transfering the file (Default: HTTP)
 ```

+## Disclaimer
+This project was created for educational purposes and not designed for malicious use!
+Personally, I will be using this project to develop Capture-The-Flag challenges!